AttackOnJasper/University-notes/psych253/psych253.md

 ### Self and Dissonance
 - Self concept is threatened -> dissonance -> need to change the attitude to remove the threat
-- **self-affirmation theory** theory that (a) people often experience a self-image threat, after engaging in an undesirable behavior; and (b) they can compensate by affirming another aspect of the self.
-Threaten people’s self-concept in one domain, and they will compensate either by refocusing or by doing good deeds in some other domain.
 - Self-affirmation & dissonance
 	- Self identity can buffer from self-threat
 		- White coat scientists study (Steele, Hopp and Gonzales)